mihirlad55/dwmipcpp/README.md

 Some example code for interacting with the library can be found in [examples/](https://github.com/mihirlad55/dwmipcpp/tree/master/examples).

+To run the examples, you can execute the `build.sh` script in the project directory.
+The example executables will be located in `build/examples/`.

 ## Related Projects
 See the [dwm IPC patch](https://github.com/mihirlad55/dwm-ipc)